University of Pittsburgh Medical Center: Future specialty hospitals

 In 2018, UPMC announced it would be constructing 3 additional specialty hospitals in Pittsburgh: a vision hospital set to open adjacent to UPMC Mercy, a 180-bed cancer hospital set to open adjacent to UPMC Shadyside, and a 620-bed heart and transplant specialty hospital set to open adjacent to UPMC Presbyterian.
+The UPMC Vision Institute opened in the 9-story UPMC Mercy Pavilion in April 2023.
+A 17-story specialty medicine tower adjacent to UPMC Presbyterian broke ground in June 2022 and is targeted to open in 2026.

 Tertiary hospitals

 The following tertiary hospitals are major full-service, referral hospitals of the UPMC system.

 UPMC Mercy

 UPMC Mercy is a 495-bed teaching and Level 1 trauma hospital located in the Bluff neighborhood adjacent to downtown and less than two miles (3 km) from UPMC Presbyterian in Oakland.
 Mercy was the first chartered hospital in the city of Pittsburgh and was the first hospital in the world to have been established by the Sisters of Mercy.
 Mercy has retained its affiliation with the Catholic Church following its merger with UPMC in January 2008.